geerlingguy/ansible-role-packer-debian/README.md

 Available variables are listed below, along with default values (see defaults/main.yml):

     vmware_install_open_vm_tools: no
+    remove_unneeded_packages: yes

 (VMware only) Using the `vmware_install_open_vm_tools` variable, you can select what kind of integration components will be installed into the VMware box.
 The default (`no`) installs VMware Tools, and not `open-vm-tools`.

+Using the `remove_unneeded_packages` variable, you can select whether commonly unneeded packages should be removed.
+The default (`yes`) removes the packages.
+Set to `no` if removing any of the packages will cause issues with your VM.
+See `tasks/main.yml` for the list of packages that are removed.

 Read more: